markosjal/AirScan/README.md

 転写パットリくん A4 Wi-Fiポータブルスキャナー

+This software , I felt was not ready for release then I discoverd sane-airscan (https://github.com/alexpevzner/sane-airscan) and found the two to be fully compatible.
+I felt Linux users may need this , so despite the eSCL/AirScan not being fully functonal from OSX I decided to release it for the benefit of Linux SANE users.

 eSCL/AirPrnt is not yet fully functional, however it will get you a scanner GUI from which you can scan with a web browser.
-Ths software combined with sane-airscan as described below will give you SANE support with this scanner.
+Additionally, this software combined with sane-airscan (https://github.com/alexpevzner/sane-airscan) as described below will give you SANE support with this scanner.

 SANE support is a 2 part process.
 You will need: